leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ### Render functions

 Each realm can implement a `Render` function which allows the developer of the realm to display the state the way they intend to.
 A render function should return a valid markdown string.
-Of course, similar to Solidity, Gno also has the concept of `view` functions, allowing the state of the contract to be displayed in an arbitrary UI.
+Of course, similar to Solidity, Gno also has the concept of `view` functions, allowing the state of the realm to be displayed in an arbitrary UI.

 ### Paths